ktrieu/new-website/blog/tax-guide.md

 _Line 1k (Treaty-Exempt Income)_

-This is for all "income that is exempt from tax by an income tax treaty".
+This is a special [1040NR box](https://www.irs.gov/instructions/i1040nr#en_US_2022_publink100047363) for all "income that is exempt from tax by an income tax treaty".
 Canada and the US actually have a [tax treaty](https://www.canada.ca/en/department-finance/programs/tax-policy/tax-treaties/country/united-states-america-convention-consolidated-1980-1983-1984-1995-1997.html), but to the best of my knowledge, there are almost no exemptions that would apply to your average co-op student.

 The one exception is [this passage](<https://www.canada.ca/en/department-finance/programs/tax-policy/tax-treaties/country/united-states-america-convention-consolidated-1980-1983-1984-1995-1997.html#:~:text=such%20remuneration%20does%20not%20exceed%20ten%20thousand%20dollars%20(%2410%2C000)%20in%20the%20currency%20of%20that%20other%20State>) that states that income under US$10,000 can be taxed in Canada only.
 However, most co-ops would pay more than that, I imagine.